 Wilson, F.R.
 1998.
 The Hand: How Its Use Shapes the Brain, Language, and Human Culture.
 New York: Vintage Books.

-Martha Melgoza is a teacher and director in a parent-run cooperative preschool in northern California.
-She is currently enrolled in a doctoral program in educational leadership at San Francisco State University.
-She encourages educators from the K–20+ system in the US, as well as globally, to reach out to her and join forces to define new inquiry and research projects.
+Martha Melgoza is a director at Skytown Preschool in Richmond, CA. She encourages educators from the K–20+ system in the US, as well as globally, to reach out to her and join forces to define new inquiry and research projects.
 Her main interests revolve around teacher collaboration with families, reframing early childhood to better see the child through a lens of respect, bridging the transition for children and families into kindergarten with more ease and humanity, and other topics that deeply affect educators.
-Please reach out at firstname.lastname@example.org.
+Please reach out at [email protected].